• Skip to main content

 Two blackened pork chops on a bronze plate garnished with parsley.

-This is an easy dinner for busy weeknights but it’s also perfect to serve to guests or for special occasions!
+This, like my blackened cod fish recipe, is an easy dinner for busy weeknights, but it’s also perfect to serve to guests or for special occasions!
+And, if you want something a little cozier, my slow cooker pork chops with apples are tender, sweet-savory, and fall-off-the-bone good.

 Jump to: